 Is Your Webcam Not Working on Zoom?
 Here’s What to Do

 Webcams are very handy, but they can cause trouble with some apps.
 If your webcam is not working in Zoom, relax.
-There can be plenty of reasons for this issue, and in this article, we offer the most straightforward solutions.
+There are several culprits that can cause this issue.
+In this article, we offer the most straightforward solutions.

 Stick with us until the end, as you can use some of the advice whenever your webcam isn’t working.
 Here you’ll find tips for Windows, Mac, iOS, Android, and Linux.